dodoman8067/mcsm/README.md

 ### Dependencies

-NOTE: This project only supports external dependencies that is installed with CMake-generated makefiles.
+NOTE: libcurl is built with the following cmake command :

 This project requires the following dependencies :